Sydney Harbour is the stage for an unforgettable end-of-year party.

 Stay close to the action

-When it comes to booking accommodation in Sydney for New Year’s Eve it's all about one thing: location, location, location.
-There are countless hotels around the harbour that offer spectacular views from their suites, or special firework viewing areas that are reserved for guests.
+When it comes to booking accommodation in Sydney for New Year’s Eve, it's all about one thing: an epic view.
+There are countless hotels around the harbour that offer spectacular vistas from their suites, or special firework viewing areas that are reserved for guests.
 The luxurious Park Hyatt Sydney is nestled between the Sydney Opera House and Sydney Harbour Bridge and most rooms have a private balcony overlooking the water.
 The coveted Grand Harbour View Rooms at the Shangri-La Hotel offer panoramas over the Sydney Harbour Bridge and Opera House, while the wraparound rooftop terrace above the InterContinental boasts enviable vistas.
 There are also countless budget-friendly options in the city centre, including serviced apartments and youth hostels, so in the wee hours of the morning you won't have to travel far to rest your head.